Granshmeyr/option-result-godot/addons/option_result/README.md

 Code generation is used to achieve this.
 All detected types, including built-in types, will have an Option and Result counter-part generated.
 For example, `int` will generate `Oint` and `Rint`.
 A class called `ZombieEnemy` will generate `OZombieEnemy` and `RZombieEnemy`.

-Check out the included project for examples of the method chaining workaround, pattern matching, and unit tests for both Option and result land.
+Check out the included project along with the bottom of this document for examples of the method chaining workaround, pattern matching, and unit tests for both Option and Result land.
 Make sure to read the bullet points below.
-Check the bottom of this document for explanations on the method chaining workaround and pattern matching syntax.

 **What problem(s) does this solve?**